npm/npm/doc/cli/json.md

 ## bundledDependencies

-Array of package names that will be bundled when publishing the package.
+Package names that should be bundled from `node_modules/` when packing and/or publishing the package.

+If this is an array, then all of the package names in the array will be bundled.

+If this is a string, it will be used as a glob pattern and any package in `node_modules/` that matches the pattern will be bundled.

 If this is spelled `"bundleDependencies"`, then that is also honorable.